yurivoronin/ngx-signalr-websocket/DEVELOPMENT.md

 To rerun mock container use `npm run mock:start`.

+In case of remove 'signalr-example' run `npm run mock:rm` to remove container.

 In case of rebuild or remove 'signalr-example' run `npm run mock:clear` to remove both container and image.